kovacsv/VisualScriptEngineWeb/README.md

 EmscriptenBuild.bat C:\Emscripten\emsdk C:\xampp\htdocs\WebApp
 ```

+### 5. Open it in a Web Browser

-To try out offline you have to start a web server and set it's folder as the result folder.
+- Set up a web server for the result folder.
+- Open it in a web browser.